theupdateframework/taps/candidate-tuf-versions.md

 # Rationale

 To allow for updates to the TUF specification while considering all of the above use cases, a client must be able to parse metadata from multiple repositories or roles that are using different versions of the TUF specification.
 However, secure and reliable verification of metadata requires that the TUF client is able to compare metadata from multiple sources.
+This comparison is not possible if changes to the TUF specification add or change metadata fields.

 Non-breaking changes may happen independently on clients and repositories.
 Any specification versions that do not contain breaking changes may be updated to without worrying about compatibility.
 This TAP clarifies how TUF version numbers are formatted so that breaking changes are distinct from non-breaking changes.